sck916/engineering-team-generator/README.md

-# Asks user a series of questions in the CLI
+# Engineering team generator

- after takes the input and prints it to a HTML page
+ Asks user a series of questions in the CLI after takes the input and prints it to a HTML page